tvaroglu/snowy-pine-8251/README.md

 As a visitor
 When I visit the flights index page
 I see a list of all flight numbers
-And under each flight number I see the names of all that flights passengers
+And next to each flight number I see the name of the Airline of that flight And under each flight number I see the names of all that flight's passengers
 ```

 ```